sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 The event consumer is a class in sonic-eventd container that processes the incoming record.

 On bootup, event consumer reads from EVENTPUBSUB table.
-This table contains records that are published by application and waiting to be received by event consumer.
+This table contains records that are published by applications and waiting to be received by event consumer.
 Whenever there is a new record, event consumer reads the record, processess and deletes it.

 On reading the field value tuple, using the event-id in the record, event consumer fetches static information from *static_event_map*.